ricecrispy/development-tools-guide/README.md

 $ sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

 At this point Docker should be installed successfully.
-You do need to run a couple extra commands to start Docker Daemon on start up though:
+You do need to run a couple extra commands to start Docker Daemon:

 ```
 $ sudo usermod -aG docker $USER